-Seems like every solution provider wants to solve all your problems.
+Seems like every AP automation solution provider wants to solve all your problems.
 That’s why they exist.
 But what happens when a software company decides to solve those problems by “bolting on” another company’s software product rather than developing the necessary capabilities as part of their core product?